-During the year, the Company had significant business transactions with local companies in respect of purchases of molasses and rice under the purchase of molasses and rice agreements, as at 31 December 2022, the Company had advance payments for purchase of molasses and rice amounting to Baht 540.3 million (2021: Advance payment for purchase of molasses Baht 287.0 million).
+During the year, the Company had significant business transactions with local companies in respect of purchases of molasses under the purchase of molasses, as at 31 December 2023, the Company had advance payments for purchase of molasses amounting to Baht 35.0 million (2022: Advance payment for purchase of molasses and rice Baht 540.3 million).

-Biological assets
+11. Biological assets